0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 The language of mathematics and higher-order functions are enormously powerful tools that we're still discovering uses for in our field.

-Rust's built with the fabric of reality - both high-level and low level.
+Rust's built with real mathematics - both high-level and low level.

 And the language developers hid none of this from you.